xtanaa001/Xiaoqi-Homepage/content/_index.md

 ### <span style="color:#BB133E">`RESEARCH INTERESTS`</span>

-Design of online algorithms/mechanisms, with applications to cloud computing, energy, and transportation systems.
+Design of online algorithms and mechanisms, with applications to cloud computing, energy, and transportation systems.

 <a id="recent"></a>